 Canadian Tax Laws on Foreign Business Income

-That is, if you are a sole proprietor or part of a partnership, you will report foreign income as part of your business or professional income on Form T2125: Statement of Business or Professional Activities.
+Treat foreign business income the same way you would handle business income from Canadian sources when filing your Canadian income tax return.
+If you are a sole proprietor or part of a partnership, report foreign income as part of your business or professional income on Form T2125: Statement of Business or Professional Activities.

-So your foreign income needs to be converted into Canadian dollars.
-The Canada Revenue Agency (CRA) advises using the Bank of Canada exchange rate that was in effect on the day you received the income or using the average annual exchange rate.
+Since your foreign income needs to be converted into Canadian dollars, the Canada Revenue Agency (CRA) advises using the Bank of Canada exchange rate that was in effect on the day you received the income or using the average annual exchange rate.

-If you earn all or part of your foreign income from working abroad you still have to file a Canadian tax return if you are deemed a resident of Canada for tax purposes.
-Generally, you are considered a resident if you maintain "significant residential ties with Canada", according to the Canada Revenue Agency.
+If you earn all or part of your foreign income from working abroad, you still have to file a Canadian tax return if you are deemed a resident of Canada for tax purposes.
+Generally, you are considered a resident if you maintain "significant residential ties with Canada," according to the CRA.
 This includes:

 - Owning a home in Canada